bbj-dev/bbj/docs/docs/api_overview.md

 **Arguments:**

- * __OPTIONAL: include_op__: boolean: Include a `messages` object with the original post
+ * __OPTIONAL: include_op__: boolean: Include a `messages` object containing the original post

-Return an array with all the threads, ordered by most recent activity.
+Return an array with all the server's threads.
+They are already sorted for you; most recently modified threads are at the beginning of the array.
-Requires no arguments.
+Unless you supply `include_op`, these threads have no `messages` parameter.

-Optionally, you may supply the argument `include_op`, which, when non-nil, will include a "messages" key with the object, whose sole content is the original message (post_id 0).
+If you do, the `messages` parameter is an array with a single message object for the original post.

 <br>